 Prosecutors will still be tasked with the job of proving that the effects of the newer drug are similar to the effects of the drug that was outlawed.

 What are the Penalties for Synthetic Drug Possession?

 As with any drug charge, the penalty for possessing synthetic drugs will depend on the amount of the drug that the person has.
 If a person has less than 3 grams of a synthetic drug they may be charged with a first degree misdemeanor.
 A first degree misdemeanor comes with the possibility of a year of probation, up to a year in jail, and a possible fine of up to $1000.

 A person who has over 3 grams of a synthetic drug can be charged with a third degree felony.
 This is punishable by up to five years of probation, up to five years in prison, and a fine of up to $5000.

 The laws regarding synthetic drugs are a bit difficult to understand, especially since these laws may apply to many different types of substances.
-If you have been arrested for having any type of synthetic drug it is important to contact a Criminal Attorney in Miami to help defend you against any type of synthetic drug charges.
+If you have been arrested for having any type of synthetic drug it is important to contact a Drug Crime Attorney in Miami to help defend you against any type of synthetic drug charges.

 Stroleny Law, P.A. handles a variety of criminal law cases, so call now if you have any questions.